deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_4_0.png)

-> 🔼 MotionCLR supports versatile motion generation and editing via manipulating attention maps, showcasing motion de-emphasizing, in-place replacement, example-based generation, style transfer, and sequentiality editing.
+> 🔼 MotionCLR supports versatile motion generation and editing via attention mechanism manipulations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
 The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.